Epoxy vs Borate Wood Rot Repair: Which Method Is Right for Your Project?

 How Borate Treatment Works

-Borate compounds (commonly sold as Tim-bor, Bora-Care, or Shell-Guard) are dissolved in water or glycol and applied to the wood.
-The boron ions penetrate deep into the wood fibers — much deeper than surface coatings.
-Once inside, borates disrupt the digestive systems of wood-destroying fungi and insects, killing existing organisms and preventing new ones from establishing.
+Borate compounds — sold as Tim-bor, Bora-Care, or Shell-Guard — are dissolved in water or glycol and applied to the wood.
+The boron ions penetrate deep into the fibers, well past what a surface coating reaches.
+Once inside, they disrupt the digestive systems of wood-destroying fungi and insects, killing what's established and blocking new colonization.

 Key advantages of borate treatment: